-Awards Day is one of the best days of the school year because it gives us a chance to formally recognise the commitment and hard work of our students throughout the school year.
+Awards Day was celebrated on the 16th of May this year, and was an opportunity to formally recognise the commitment and hard work of our students throughout the school year.

 The Pat Clarke Perpetual Award to the recipient of Junior Sportsperson of the Year